KMulji/Patient-Management-System/README.md

 #information
-This is going to be a Patient Management System
+This is going to be a Patient Management System and now it is